reidsanders/danbooru-utility/README.md

 ```

+You can explore the metadata and find what tags are associated with each image using `--preview`.

 ## Improvements

 This could load the dataset into a relational database, allowing much more efficient and powerful querying.

 The face detection has room for improvement.
 It has rare false positives, and a fair number of false negatives.

+I'm happy to consider pull requests.

 ## Acknowledgements